Academic Policy and Procedures (with Annotations)

 2.5.1 LEARN Curriculum Track

-- Entered PGY1 contact information into CBase; and
+7. Entered PGY1 contact information into CBase

-- The School strongly recommends that students complete the AAMC Graduation Questionnaire as a professional obligation and contribution to future generations of RSOM students.
+8. The School strongly recommends that students complete the AAMC Graduation Questionnaire as a professional obligation and contribution to future generations of RSOM students.

 2.5.2 3YMD Curriculum Track

-3. Achieved passing scores on the USMLE Step 1 and Step 2 exams; (Annotation 9.2).
+3. Achieved passing scores on the USMLE Step 1 and Step 2 exams (Annotation 9.2)

-5. Maintained acceptable academic ethics and professional behavior;
+5. Maintained acceptable academic ethics and professional behavior

-6. Paid all tuition, fees, and fines in full;
+6. Paid all tuition, fees, and fines in full

-7. For students who have received loans, completed an exit interview conducted by the Office of Student Affairs;
+7. For students who have received loans, completed an exit interview conducted by the Office of Student Affairs

-8. Entered PGY1 contact information into CBase; and
+8. Entered PGY1 contact information into CBase

 2.5.3 Time Limit for Degree Completion